Index of Diseases / Health Conditions ... Medicinal Foods, Herbs, Spices & Household Items

 Studies at the National Institute of Health shows that 20 minutes of exosure to sunlight for two consecutive mornings can restore proper melatonin production.
 But since it is not alays possible to get sunshine during the winter, consider installing a full-spectrum bulb in at least one of your home's lighting fixtres (ideally in a room where you spend most of your morning time).
 A cumulative two hours of daily exposure to this type of illumination (which most closely mimics natural sunlight) has been shown to improve the body's melatonin's balance in as little as two weeks.

 - Full-spectrum bulbs should emit a clear, bright (not blue) light.
-Click here for further information and relevant products.

 Often times, a physician will prescribe an insomnia hormone in order for the person suffering to get the proper amount of sleep.
 It is important to understand that the insomnia hormone cannot be thought of as a cure for insomnia it is only a treatment.
 It is crucial that you see your physician in order to rule out any underlying problems.